mcgivrer/ufo/docs/book.md

   ...
 }
 ```
-<<<<<<< HEAD
 _illustration xx - The drawing operation for all those `GameObjects`'s_

-First, a fULL clear of the rendering area before drawing all.
+First, a full clear of the rendering area before drawing all.
 Then, looping on all the layers to draw all their contained objects with the `GameObject.draw(context)` method.

 > _**NOTE**_
 > A little trick here is used to know if the object must be rendered: test if object is active, and if its life duration is upper than `0`, or render it is the duration is `-999`.